simh/simh/README.md

 If you are interested in using a simulator with Ethernet networking support (i.e. one of the VAX simulators or the PDP11), then you should make sure you have the correct networking components available.
 The instructions in https://github.com/simh/simh/blob/master/0readme_ethernet.txt describe the required steps to get ethernet networking components installed and how to configure your environment.

 See the 0readme_ethernet.txt file for details about the required network components for your platform.
-Once your operating system has the correct networking components available the following command will build working simulators:
+Once your operating system build environment has the correct networking components available the following command will build working simulators:

    $ make {simulator-name (i.e. vax)}